Safety is the standard – a detailed look at BS 8524 and why it can no longer be used for fire curtains.

 The Adexon Technical team explain the important role of standards in ensuring the quality, safety, and performance of active fire curtains.

-Product standards play a key role in ensuring that products of all types meet particular performance, quality and safety standards.
+Product standards play a key role in ensuring that products of all types meet particular performance, quality, and safety standards.
 They are developed over many years by industry representatives who come together to agree on the appropriate requirements and testing procedures.
-This enables purchasers to understand exactly what performance to expect from a product since it meets the requirements of a specific standard.
+This enables purchasers to understand what to expect from a product since it meets the requirements of a specific standard.

 Product standards are made up of a series of complimenting product tests to form an ‘as-close-as-possible’ holistic assessment of the product in a real-life application.
 This is a big improvement from just testing a product to a single product test such as a fire test.

-With that said, regulations take precedence over standards.
+Whilst standards can be very important and can make a significant contribution to consumer safety, regulations take precedence over them.
 As BSi tells us, “Compliance with a British Standard cannot confer immunity from legal obligations” and “standards aren’t the same as regulations and following a standard doesn’t guarantee that you’re within the relevant laws.
 In fact, standards rarely cite the law as legislation could change within the lifetime of the standard”.

-Product standards for active fire curtains are no different to others – they set out performance requirements and put in place tests that put the products through their paces, enabling them to prove their performance.
-In the UK, there are three main standards that apply to active fire curtains:
+Product standards for active fire curtains are no different to others – they set out performance requirements and put the products through a series of tests, enabling them to prove their performance.
+There are three main product standards that have been used over the last decade for active fire curtains in the UK:

 • British standard BS 8524: 2013 Active fire curtain assemblies, Parts 1 and 2;